samwallach7/NHL_Analysis/README.md

 <img width="699" alt="Screenshot 2024-04-15 at 8 51 48 PM" src="https://github.com/samwallach7/NHL_Analysis/assets/148116220/1679ced6-8ea7-401e-a1da-4dfa914f29b4">

-On the Goal Spread plot, note that there are some teams with a negative goal spread that made the playoffs and conversely teams with a positive goal spread that did not make the playoffs.
-Of these cases, there seem to be more instances of the former than the latter.
+Using a goal spread of 0 as a threshold, you can see that there are more negative goal spread teams that made the playoffs than positive spread teams that did not make the playoffs.
+All of these models can be slightly skewed by some lopsided results of the course of a season, such as a 7-1 win or loss, and the Goal Spread plotting is the most vulnerable to this.
+Regardless, a positive Goal Spread is a strong playoff indicator, and a Goal Spread of about 0.3 essentially guarantees playoff participation.

-This data also shows that a statistical threshold for guaranteeing qualification for the playoffs is a Goal Spread value of at least 0.3.

 #### Logistic Regression
 The team performance dataset was also utilized to construct a logistic regression to predict playoff qualification.
 After testing different combinations of data, the model we chose to utilize had a target value of “made_playoff” (a Bernoulli value of whether the team made the playoffs or not) and features values of goals for per game, goals allowed per game, power play goal efficiency (percent of the time a team scored when on a power play) and penalty kill efficiency (percent of the time a team did not allow a goal when short-handed).